9elements/angular-flickr-search/README.md

 ### Cypress

 Run `ng run flickr-search:cypress-run` to execute the Cypress end-to-end tests.
+(This starts the development server automatically.)

 Run `ng run flickr-search:cypress-open` to start the interactive Cypress test runner.

 ### Protractor

 Run `ng e2e` to execute the Protractor end-to-end tests.
+(This starts the development server automatically.)